 You’re wearing cute new shoes to the office holiday party!
 And they’re not broken in yet.
 It’s a tale as old as time, and also preventable with a box of Band-Aids in your bag.

 This fits in your wallet like a credit card, includes a cord, and will save you from a late night out without a phone to get yourself home.
 Win win win.

 For your lips, your hands, and anywhere else you need a little salve.
 Available tinted or not.

-Keep all your purse essentials from drifting to the bottom of the bag with this adorable (and accurate) pouch.
+Keep all your purse essentials from drifting to the bottom of the bag with this adorable pouch set.

 Traveling with kids is always a project, and it can be handy to have some kid’s games in your back pocket for long drives, flights, or just an evening at grandma’s house when they really need something to catch their attention.

 I know, tape is boring.
 But I also literally never have enough of it around the holidays.
 So stock up now!
 You’ll be glad you did.

 My big takeaway from Bridget Jones’s Diary is that the wrong string can ruin your dinner party.
 Just me?
 Probably, but regardless, I find that I always need more cotton twine, whether it’s for trussing a turkey, hanging up holiday cards, last-minute ornament repairs, gift wrapping, or just trying to hold my life together: I always need a little bit of string.